Nature recovery for local authorities

 • Examples of existing nature recovery activities that local authorities are already delivering and what more can be done.

-• The type of support that Natural England is providing to local authorities to get them ready for delivering the Nature Recovery Network and Local Nature Recovery Strategies.
+• The type of support that Natural England is providing to local authorities to prepare for Local Nature Recovery Strategies and deliver the Nature Recovery Network.

 Links to further content are included in the pages below and feedback is welcomed on this page.